-(3) Based on the information set forth in the Schedule 13G filed by The Vanguard Group, Inc. ("Vanguard") on December 29, 2023, includes 40,983 shares as to which Vanguard shares voting power, 60,996 shares as to which Vanguard shares dispositive power and 1,414,783 shares as to which Vanguard has sole dispositive power.
+- (3) Based on the information set forth in the Schedule 13G filed by The Vanguard Group, Inc. ("Vanguard") on February 13, 2024, includes 40,983 shares as to which Vanguard shares voting power, 60,996 shares as to which Vanguard shares dispositive power and 1,414,783 shares as to which Vanguard has sole dispositive power.
 Vanguard does not have sole voting power as to any shares.
-Vanguard's clients, including investment companies registered under the

-Investment Company Act of 1940, as amended, and other managed accounts, have the right to receive or the power to direct the receipt of dividends from, or the proceeds from the sale of, the securities reported herein.
-Vanguard's address is 100 Vanguard Blvd., Malvern, PA 19355.

-- (4) Mark Adams served as a Director until his retirement in June 2023.
-Number of shares are based on Schedule 13G/A filed by Mr. Adams on February 10, 2023.
-Includes 8,010 shares owned by Mr. Adams's son as to which Mr. Adams has a power of attorney granting him voting and disposition power and 26,500 shares owned by Mr. Adams's spouse as to which Mr. Adams has voting and dispositive power. - (5) Includes 280 shares issuable pursuant to restricted stock units, or RSUs, granted pursuant to the XPEL 2020 Equity Incentive Plan. - (6) Mr. Crumly has advised the Company that ADAMAS, LLC, of which Mr. Crumly is a control person, is the record owner of 1,076,743 shares of common stock of the Company and that CARPE, LLC, of which Mr. Crumly is a control person, is the record owner of 316,912 shares of common stock of the Company.
+Vanguard's clients, including investment companies registered under the Investment Company Act of 1940, as amended, and other managed accounts, have the right to receive or the power to direct the receipt of dividends from, or the proceeds from the sale of, the securities reported herein.
+Vanguard's address is 100 Vanguard Blvd., Malvern, PA 19355. - (4) Mr. Crumly has advised the Company that ADAMAS, LLC, of which Mr. Crumly is a control person, is the record owner of 1,076,743 shares of common stock of the Company and that CARPE, LLC, of which Mr. Crumly is a control person, is the record owner of 316,912 shares of common stock of the Company.
 Mr. Crumly disclaims beneficial ownership of all such shares except to the extent of his pecuniary interest therein.
 Mr. Crumly's spouse is the record owner of 15,500 shares of common stock of the Company.
-Mr. Crumly does not have any voting or dispositive power over such shares and disclaims beneficial ownership of all such shares. - (7) Includes 53,390 shares owned by the Michael A. Klonne Living Trust, of which Mr. Klonne is the sole trustee and has the sole voting and dispositive over all such shares. - (8) Includes 233 shares issuable pursuant to restricted stock units, or RSUs, granted pursuant to the XPEL 2020 Equity Incentive. - (9) Includes 252 shares held in Mr. Wood's 401(k) account.
+Mr. Crumly does not have any voting or dispositive power over such shares and disclaims beneficial ownership of all such shares.

+- (5) Includes 50,008 shares owned by the Michael A. Klonne Living Trust, of which Mr. Klonne is the sole trustee and has the sole voting and dispositive over all such shares. - (6) Includes 542 shares held in Mr. Wood's 401(k) account.

-For a description of our current equity incentive plan, see "Executive Compensation - Compensation Discussion and Analysis - 2023 Executive Compensation Elements - 2023 Long-Term Incentive Compensation."
+For a description of our current equity incentive plan, see "Executive Compensation - Compensation Discussion and Analysis - 2024 Executive Compensation Elements - 2024 Long-Term Incentive Compensation."

-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted Average Exercise Price of Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans Approved by Stockholders Equity compensation plans approved by stockholders 91,220 \$58.68 458,780 Equity compensation plans not approved by stockholders Total 91,220 \$58.68 458,780
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted Average Exercise Price of Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans Approved by Stockholders Equity compensation plans approved by stockholders 150,761 \$46.03 399,239 Equity compensation plans not approved by stockholders Total None 150,761 None \$46.03 None 399,239